 - Supports different versions of native Spark jobs.

-- Runs in unified computing resources.
+- Runs based on centralized computing resources.

-- Supports unified data and permission management.
+- Supports centralized data and permission management.